 History

-In 1321, after the death of Matthew Csák, the castle was captured after a long siege, by the army of king Charles I of Hungary and remained in the hands of the king for the next century and a half.
-In the times of Louis the Great, another expansion of castle was begun, which was completed by his successor, Sigismund of Luxembourg.
-At the turn of the 20s and 30s of the 15th century, the castle withstood several sieges of Hussites, although during one of the expeditions they plundered the town.
-In 1475 the castle fell into the hands of Stefan Zapolya, and in 1493 it became the hereditary property of this family and remained with them until 1527.
-During those over fifty years, there was another large extension of the castle, which at that time obtained today’s size.
+In 1321, after the death of Matúš Čák, the castle was captured by the troops of King Charles Robert after a long siege and remained in the hands of Hungarian rulers for the next century and a half.
+During the reign of Louis I the Great, another rebuilding began, which was completed at the beginning of the 15th century by his successor, Sigismund of Luxembourg.
+At the turn of the 1420s and 1430s of the 15th century, the castle withstood several sieges by the Hussites, although during one of their expeditions they plundered the town.
+In 1475, Trenčín passed into the hands of Stefan Zápolya, and in 1493 it became the hereditary property of this family and remained with them until 1527.
+During these more than fifty years, another major rebuilding of the castle took place, focused primarily on improving its defences, in connection with the intensive development of firearms.
+As a result, Trenčín Castle became one of the best protected and at the same time the most impressive residences in the northern part of the kingdom.

-During the seventeenth-century wars, the castle happily was not besieged by the Turks, although small looting groups were going to Trenčín, and in 1663 the entire Turkish power was already in Nitra, 70 km away.
-In relation with the Turkish threat, the Ileshazys asked the emperor to strengthen the crew.
-A strong German garrison, which came here in 1670, “bitten” the rightful owners, and the soldiers who occupied the fortress, became a real nuisance for the town.
-Inhabitants had to maintain them, demands were more and more high, requisitions and robberies were the order of the day.
-Town shelling was also used as the most effective type of persuasion.
-The soldiers did not succumb to either Thokoly’s rebels or Rakoczi’s troops.
-The Imperial crew remained in Trenčín until 1782, after which the lleshazy returned to their neglected estate.
-Plans for a general renovation of the castle were thwarted by a great fire in 1790.
-Since then, the state of the building has slowly deteriorated, despite the fact that many minor renovations were carried out until the mid-nineteenth century.
-The general reconstruction began only in 1956, and finishing works are still in progress.
+During the 17th-century wars, the castle fortunately did not experience a siege by the Turks, although small raiding parties ventured near Trenčín, and in 1663 the entire Turks was already in Nitra, 70 kilometres away.
+Due to the Turkish threat, the llśshśzy family asked the emperor to reinforce the garrison.
+The strong German garrison that arrived in Trenčín in 1670 built the earthen ramparts in front of the castle, but also became a real nuisance for the town.
+The residents had to support them and meet increasingly exorbitant demands, also requisitions and robberies were commonplace.
+The most effective form of persuasion was shelling the town.
+The soldiers were not defeated by either Thokóly’s rebels or by Rákóczi’s troops during the anti-Habsburg uprisings.
+The imperial garrison remained in Trenčín until 1782, after which the llśshśzys returned to their neglected estate.
+Plans for a general renovation of the castle were thwarted by a major fire in 1790.
+From then on, the condition of the building slowly deteriorated, although many minor renovations were carried out until the mid-19th century.
+The general, long-term reconstruction did not begin until 1956.

 Architecture